Noah's story

 Rachel, from Lincoln, trusted her motherly instincts when four-month-old Noah’s temperature rose overnight

-His high temperature, mottled skin and a startling reaction when falling asleep concerned her so she rushed him straight to A&E. He was diagnosed with bacterial meningitis and spent three weeks in hospital.
+His high temperature, mottled skin and a startling reaction when falling asleep concerned her so she rushed him straight to A&E.

 “Noah showed his first symptom at 10pm on 4 October 2015 - I noticed he was really hot when giving him his dream feed.
 After Calpol he went to sleep but for some reason I kept a very close eye on him overnight and sure enough his temp spiked again but this time didn't respond to Calpol.